Mstager/Purple_Martin_scripts/PUMA Notebook.md

 # Purple Martin (*Progne subis*) Population Genomic Study

-Anna Forsman^1^, Maria Stager^2^, and **Robert R Fitak**^3^; ^1^Department of Biology, Colby College; ^2^Department of Biology, University of Massachusetts Amherst; ^3^Department of Biology; Genomics and Bioinformatics Cluster, University of Central Florida
+**Robert R Fitak**^1^; ^1^Department of Biology; Genomics and Bioinformatics Cluster, University of Central Florida

 ### Project Description

-To be completed later.
+Whole-genome sequencing of 66 Purple Martins was performed as part of Stager et al. _In review_.
+"Immediate and long-term consequences of a storm-induced mass mortality event."

 ### Sample Collection

-To be completed by Anna/Maria.
-Raw sequencing data for 66 samples were received at UCF.
+Purple Martin samples include 37 breeding individuals collected in May 2021 and 29 deceased individuals.
+Sample information is provided in Table S6.

 ### DNA Extraction/Library Preparation/Sequencing

-To be complete by Anna Forsman.
+DNA was extracted from blood or muscle samples using Qiagen DNeasy Blood & Tissue Kit or New England Biolabs Monarch Spin gDNA Extraction Kit.
+Extracts were sent to Novogene for whole-genome library preparation and sequencing.
+Raw sequencing data for 66 samples were received at UCF.
+Raw sequences are deposited on NCBI's Sequence Read Archive (BioProject #).

 *From Novogene's report summary:*